cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - events *recommended* (i.e. new commits) trigger a codepipeline build
 	- codestart source connection can be used to trigger from GH events
 - webhooks
-	- you pipeline exposes a webhook which allows it to be triggered from custom scripts
+	- your pipeline exposes a webhook which allows it to be triggered from custom scripts
 - polling
 	- CP polls an event source for changes